-Although an LLC (limited liability company) is widely recognized as being a “pass-through” entity for federal tax purposes, this status does not mean that there are no tax considerations involved in operating a company as an LLC.
+Although an LLC (limited liability company) is widely recognized as being a “pass-through” entity for federal income tax purposes, this status does not mean that there are no tax considerations involved in operating a company as an LLC.
 While there may not be entity-level tax liability at the federal level, a multi-member LLC must still file an information report.
 In addition, the LLC may be liable for other types of taxes and may be required to file various returns with state and local governments.

-Federal tax treatment Is based on LLC’s election
+Federal tax treatment is based on LLC’s election

 However, an LLC can elect to be taxed as a corporation by filing Form 8832, Entity Classification Election, with the IRS.
 What’s more, once the election to be taxed as a corporation is in place, the LLC can make an S corporation election by filing Form 2553, Election by a Small Business Corporation.